A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Introduction

 The ansatz describes a dynamic mesh of entangled, interacting quantum particles, all quantum fluctuations.
 We do not consider particles out-of-the vacuum (e.g. photons or matter) in the present text.
 The point is that given the effective medium, any particle in it (i.e. interacting with the set of particles) effectively behaves as though it moves in a spacetime, and a particle out-of-the-vacuum could interact with that medium and behave as a particle moving though a modelled spacetime.

 The suggested ansatz for spacetime emergence really works best if all the spacetime dimensions are deconstructed simultaneously, but one can apply the emergence to e.g. one spatial dimension as well.
 We illustrate this in our examples.
 As such, AdS\textsubscript{2} can be described as a set of particles interacting in a theory with a time dimension only.
 The resulting model is not necessarily on the AdS boundary, but can be put there if one so wishes.
 The model fashioned in this way describes a large set of particles characterised by a parameter $b$ which describes the particle interaction frequency through $f=\sqrt{\alpha^2+b^2}$.
 This frequency appears to connect to the same quantity that in a gauge dual would specify the inverse temperature $\beta$.
+We observe that this is in line with the UV/IR correspondence: high-energy features in the gauge dual correspond to low-energy features in the gravity theory, and vice versa.
 The probability for particle creation $\propto f^{-1}$.
 In addition, the particle interaction rate decreases with disparity in $b$, and there is a spontaneous, uniform increase in entanglement between `nearby' particles.
 In comparison, dS\textsubscript{2} reduced in the same way is characterised by a parameter on an $S^1$ without any variation in interaction frequency, and the particles spontaneously get less entangled with time.
 For more details, please look at the respective sections in the main text.
 An interesting aspect is that this type of reduction of a spatial dimension may give relevant clues as to how spacetimes other than AdS need to be represented, in terms of how they emerge from entanglement.
 In the comparison between AdS\textsubscript{2} and dS\textsubscript{2}, a key difference is precisely the difference in parametric representation: a parameter connecting to energy vs. one taking values on an $S^1$, with no impact on the frequency of interaction.